 Why this doesn’t work: Not so fast.
 Imagine that there are two practices, Practice A and Practice B. In both practices, the total collection from last year was $800,000.
 So they’re both worth $640,000, right?

 Let’s take a closer look.
 In Practice A, the overhead is at 50% of collections, which means that Doctor A takes home a profit of $400,000.
 Dr. B’s overhead, on the other hand, runs high at about 80%.
 Dr. B takes home a profit of $150,000.
 A practice where a doctor makes $400,000 every year is more valuable than a practice where the doctor makes $150,000.
 The percentage of collections method is helpful, but it does not always give you the whole picture.

-Multiple Multiples: We always apply these multiples to both top line (collections) and bottom line (profit or doctor income).
-Both of these aspects must be balanced to provide the most accurate value, but at the end of the day, the doctor’s take home income is what provides a very substantial part of the value for a potential buyer.
-At the same time, you cannot rely on any one multiple alone.
+Multiple Multiples: We always apply these multiples to both top-line (collections) and bottom line (profit or doctor income).
+Both of these aspects must be balanced to provide the most accurate value, but at the end of the day, the doctor’s take-home income is what provides a very substantial part of the value for a potential buyer.
+At the same time, you cannot rely on any single multiple alone.
 Remember Drs.
 A and B from the example above?
 Is Practice A really worth $800,000 and Practice B only worth $300,000?
-That’s a serious discrepancy in value when compared to percentage of collection method.
+That’s a serious discrepancy in value when compared to the percentage of collection method.